 These were transported here by lowboy trailers and were used to preserve the old buildings from Zaanstreek.
 A museum was also placed there in 1994.

-Ability to walk, cycle, train, or drive
+🚶♀️Ability to walk, cycle, train, or drive

-Zaanse Schans is great for tourists, as it is quick to get to from Amsterdam Centraal.
+Zaanse Schans is great for tourists, as it is quick to get to and from Amsterdam Centraal.
 It takes just 17 mins from Amsterdam Centraal to Zaandijk — Zaanse Schans station by train.

 READ MORE | 19 best day trips from Amsterdam: the ultimate travel guide

 There are also frequent buses to the area.
-You can easily cycle to and around (some parts) Zaanse Schans.
+You can easily cycle to and around (some parts) of Zaanse Schans.
 You can even take a ferry!
 This is one of the main reasons why it’s so popular.

 You can also drive easily to the Zaanse Schans.
-The parking in the main car park is pretty expensive though — it’s €7.50 for the day unless you stay for 30 mins or less, then it’s just €1.
+The parking in the main car park is pretty expensive though — it’s between €11 and €15 for the day depending on the season.

-Ticketed attractions
+🎟️Ticketed attractions

-It’s free to walk around the area and you can check out a lot of the buildings for free.
+It’s free to walk around the area, and you can check out a lot of the buildings for free.

-Pros of visiting Zaanse Schans
+✅Pros of visiting Zaanse Schans

-- You can spend most of the day there — so it’s great if you want to kill time or do something at your own pace.
+- You can spend most of the day there

-- It’s so easy to get to and great if you’re near Amsterdam.
+- It’s so easy to get to and great if you’re near Amsterdam

-- You can walk around the windmills and other places and not have to pay a single penny (if you don’t want to).
+- You can walk around the windmills and other places and not have to pay a single penny (if you don’t want to)

-Cons of visiting Zaanse Schans
+🤷♀️Cons of visiting Zaanse Schans

 - It gets incredibly busy, to the point where you can’t move.

-- It’s a bit of a tourist trap and so it’s easy to part with your money as it’s quite commercialised.
+- It’s a bit of a tourist trap, and so it’s easy to part with your money as it’s quite commercialised.

-- The landscape is a little less natural than other windmill sites — this is to make it more of a tourist attraction for visitors.
+- The landscape is a little less natural than other windmill sites

 So there you have it, our review of the best windmill sites in the Netherlands.